Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are a myriad of things to look over when conducting the home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standards.
-The most common are:
+There are many things you should look for during the home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Is the sub floor space protected and does it have a water barrier in place?

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenant solutions ruling can be significant for property owners and landlords.
-For professional guidance, contact us today to book your rental property house evaluation.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenant solutions ruling can be extremely costly for landlords and property managers.
+For expert advice get in touch now and schedule your rental properties house evaluation.

 home assessments for rental properties